Toronto police find six sets of remains on property linked to landscaper

 Authorities have not identified the five other sets of remains, which were found in planters.

-Idsinga said McArthur, 66, stored landscaping equipment at the property and the remains were found in potted plants.
+Idsinga said McArthur, 66, stored landscaping equipment at the property.

+CNN called McArthur's attorney for comment Thursday but didn't get an immediate response.

 Police have identified more than 30 properties where McArthur worked.
 They urged his past clients to come forward.